RootsTech and Relatives at RootsTech - FAQ

 Can a mobile user get the banner back if he or she dismissed it once?

-Yes, if users choose to not show the banner at the top, they can get it back by reinstalling the app.
+Yes, if users choose not to show the banner at the top, they can get it back by reinstalling the app.

 Why does it show DECEASED in the relative graph?